primeinc/tun/docs/TROUBLESHOOTING.md

 - Check that port 22 is open in the Network Security Group
 - Verify your SSH key is correctly configured

+### Host Key Verification Failed

+**Problem:** SSH connection fails with "Host key verification failed" error.

+**Possible Solutions:**
+- Use the `-Force` parameter when creating the tunnel: `tun api 3000 -Force`
+- Manually remove the host key entry: `ssh-keygen -R <vm-ip-address>`
+- If you're certain the host is legitimate, you can use `ssh -o StrictHostKeyChecking=no` for a one-time connection

+**Explanation:** This happens when the VM's SSH key changes, which is common after VM redeployments or recreations.
+The latest version of SirTunnel attempts to automatically handle these issues when it detects existing host keys.

 ### Tunnel Not Accessible

 **Problem:** SSH connection succeeds but https://<subdomain>.tun.title.dev is not accessible.